SioKCronin/alluvium/README.md

-# alluviam
+# Alluvium

 Realtime streaming search in Python with Kafka and Elasticsearch

 ### Introduction
-Alluviam provides a clean, scalable architecture in Python for realtime search on streaming text.
+Alluvium provides a clean, scalable architecture in Python for realtime search on streaming text.
 Realtime search can provide companies with the ability to monitor high velocity text feeds, with applications ranging from media monitoring to anti-vandelism/abuse detection.